jacoblee93/langsmith-rest-experiments/README.md

 ## How It Works

+This minimal runner takes the following steps to record experiments:

 1. Creates or retrieves a dataset by name
 2. Generates deterministic example IDs using UUID5
 3. Creates or updates examples in the dataset